 The bottom line

 Insurance rarely covers compounded GLP-1 medications because they are not FDA-approved final products and many plans exclude weight-loss drugs altogether.
 But coverage is not the same as cost.
-For patients without strong weight-loss benefits, the compounded cash price is frequently lower than a brand-name out-of-pocket cost, and an HSA or FSA can lower the net price further.
-The smartest move is to get your four coverage answers in writing, then compare your real brand out-of-pocket cost against the compounded cash price and choose the lower total for your situation.
+An HSA or FSA can lower the net price of a compounded cash program.
+The smartest move is to get your four coverage answers in writing, then compare your real brand out-of-pocket cost against the all-in compounded cash price and choose the lower documented total for your situation.

-For the underlying cash numbers, see our breakdowns of compounded semaglutide cost in 2026 and compounded tirzepatide cost in 2026, and our guide to GLP-1 cost without insurance.
+For the underlying cash numbers, see our breakdowns of compounded semaglutide cost in 2026 and compounded tirzepatide cost in 2026.

 If you want to see whether a compounded GLP-1 program fits your goals and budget, start your 2-minute medical assessment at /quiz to find out if you qualify.

 This article is for educational purposes only and is not medical advice.
 Compounded medications are not FDA-approved as final products.
-The active pharmaceutical ingredient is FDA-registered.
+The active pharmaceutical ingredient meets United States Pharmacopeia (USP) standards.
 Always consult a licensed healthcare provider about your individual situation.
 Individual results may vary.

 Frequently Asked Questions